 Blue Jays give Gibbons winning home finale, Astros party on

-TORONTO (AP) — The Toronto Blue Jays gave outgoing manager John Gibbons a winning home sendoff Wednesday with a 3-1 win over the Houston Astros, who broke out the bubbly anyway.
+The Blue Jays gave Gibbons a winning home send-off Wednesday with a 3-1 win over the Houston Astros, who broke out the bubbly anyway.

-Before the game, general manager Ross Atkins announced that Gibbons will not return next season.
+Before the game, Blue Jays general manager Ross Atkins announced that Gibbons will not return next season.
 The 56-year-old Gibbons has one season left on a two-year contract extension he received in April 2017.

 After getting the final out, Blue Jays closer Ken Giles gave the ball to Gibbons and the Rogers Centre crowd of 22,828 rose for a standing ovation.

-Gibbons was in the midst of a postgame interview when outfielder Kevin Pillar came out and doused his manager with a cooler.
+Gibbons was in the midst of a postgame interview on the field when outfielder Kevin Pillar came out and doused his manager with a cooler.